Skip to main content

 You can also download a PDF version of our guidance.

-During your fundraiser
+During your coffee morning fundraiser

 • Inspire: plan a moment to say a few words about heart and circulatory conditions and BHF’s work so people understand the difference their support makes.
-Alternatively, if you have the technology, you could play one of our videos.
+Or, if you have the technology, you could play one of our videos.
 Make sure to have one of our collection boxes on display to encourage donations.

 • Fundraising: include fun activities and competitions like ‘guess the weight of the cake’ or host a bake off and have guests vote for their favourite.
 Why not see if local businesses will donate some prizes?
 It is a charity event!